Art Dubai 3/17/2014

-This March I will be in residence at the Virginia Center for the Creative Arts as a Creative Fellow of the Mid Atlantic Arts Foundation.
+This March I am in residence at the Virginia Center for the Creative Arts as a Creative Fellow of the Mid Atlantic Arts Foundation.

 Active Door: Solo exhibition on view in Mumbai2/20/2014